 Finally, the herbaceous fynbos of the Cape Floral Kingdom burst forth and flourished.
 Eponymous to the Cederberg Mountains, primeval African Cedars proliferated.
 Abundant herds and wildlife of all descriptions shared the land with an ancient people, the Bushman.
 They left us a legacy of mystical rock art depicting their dreamscapes, and the abundance of life surrounding them.

 Sadly, the plentiful herds gave way to farms and agriculture, and the Bushman population dwindled to extinction.
-Yet, in homage to the beauty and enduring spirit this land has imparted to its inhabitants, Bushmans Kloof has a deep commitment to give back.
-We’re passionate about the protection and re-introduction of indigenous species, and our rigorous conservation practices have ensured our place as a South African Natural Heritage Site within the Cape Floral kingdom.
+Yet, in homage to the beauty and enduring spirit this land has imparted to its inhabitants, Bushmans Kloof has a deep commitment to give back, and we’re passionate about the protection and re-introduction of indigenous species.

 Summer days at Bushmans Kloof are very warm.
 Long, temperate evenings and early dawns make for wonderful relaxation and bird watching.
 Summer is very dry for the most part, but occasionally we’ll experience a spectacular afternoon thundershower.

 Winter can be chilly, reaching very low temperatures at night; perfect for cosy, fireside evenings.
 The annual rainfall of low-lying areas in winter is 700mm, while higher peaks receive a dusting of snow.

 Due to crystal-clear skies most of the year, Bushmans Kloof makes an excellent site for skywatching.